$27.87/hr

 Learn the skills without the bills.
 Start your career debt-free.
 Listen to Marcus McGinley’s apprenticeship story.
 Visit Constructioncareers.org and email info@constructioncareers.org for more information.

-A two-year diploma is not required to qualify for an apprenticeship with Local 512.
-However, credits may count toward the apprenticeship program if a student takes construction-related classes at one of the following programs: Minneapolis Community & Technical College, Humboldt High School, Dakota County Area Learning School (DCALS) and Roseville ALC.
+A two-year diploma is not required to qualify for an apprenticeship with Local 512, only a high school diploma or equivalent.
+It is possible to be granted credit for post-secondary classes and experience.
+This will be determined on a case-by-case basis if a student takes construction-related classes at one of the following programs: Minneapolis Community & Technical College, Humboldt High School, Dakota County Area Learning School (DCALS) and Roseville ALC.
 Call Local 512 at 651.489.3829 prior to signing up for post-secondary opportunities to confirm credits transfer.

-Prior to placement with a contractor, each selected candidate will be required to successfully complete a drug screen, attend orientation and training classes in OSHA 10, OSHA Sub-Part R, MSHA and First Aid/CPR before final acceptance into the program.
+Prior to placement with a contractor, each selected candidate will be required to successfully complete a drug screen, and attend orientation and safety classes before final acceptance into the program.

 Applicants selected for job placement must be able to furnish their own transportation, pay school tuition, purchase tools, be agreeable to a certain amount of travel, and be aware of periods of unemployment due to the lack of construction activity.

-Iron Workers must provide their own hand tools as necessary for the type of work they are performing.
-Initial cost for the basic tools an apprentice will need is from $350.00 to $600.00.
+Ironworkers must provide their own hand tools as needed for the type of work they are performing.
+Initial cost for the basic tools ranges from $350.00 to $600.00.

-Iron Workers must be able to furnish their own transportation and be agreeable to a certain amount of travel.
-Many times construction sites are located outside of the Twin Cities metropolitan area and require reliable transportation.
+Ironworkers must be able to furnish their own transportation and be agreeable to a certain amount of travel.
+The work is all over the area and requires reliable transportation as well as occasional hotel stays.

 Make good money.
 Live a bigger life.
 View Kinsey Neal’s apprenticeship story.
 Visit Constructioncareers.org and email info@constructioncareers.org for more information.